open-cogsci/datamatrix/doc-pelican/include/api/io.md

 ## function __writexlsx__\(dm, path\)

 Writes a DataMatrix to an Excel 2010 xlsx file.
+The first sheet will contain a regular table with all non-series columns.
+SeriesColumns are saved as individual sheets.

 __Example:__